2023 NFL Draft: Vikings select WR Jordan Addison in first round with 23rd pick

 After the departure of several key veteran players - Thielen and linebacker Eric Kendricks were released for salary cap space and cornerback Patrick Peterson and defensive lineman Dalvin Tomlinson free agents signed elsewhere for bigger contracts - the Vikings need some instant impact from this draft class.
 That's a taller task starting with only five picks, and no second-rounder.

-Last year, in their first draft under general manager Kwesi Adofo-Mensah, the Vikings traded the 12th overall pick to division opponent Detroit and moved all the way down to No. 32 to net two additional second-day selections.
+Last year, in their first draft under Adofo-Mensah, the Vikings traded the 12th overall pick to Detroit and moved all the way down to No. 32 to net two additional second-day selections.
 The Lions took wide receiver Jameson Williams, a tantalizing prospect whose ACL rehabilitation limited his rookie season.
 The Vikings went with safety Lewis Cine, who broke his leg on special teams in Week 4 and played a total of two snaps on defense before his injury.

+Addison, assuming he stays healthy, is destined for a far bigger role.

 for more features.